rich-iannone/DiagrammeR/README.md

 `@@` + *`[footnote number]`* + `-` + *`[index number]`*

-Here is an example of substituting alphabet letters from **R**'s `LETTERS` constant simply into a Graphviz graph.
+Here is an example of substituting alphabet letters from **R**'s `LETTERS` constant into a Graphviz graph specification.

 ```
 digraph {